-At first, the coffee gets extracted by the water and runs out the standard first screen into a stocking area situated between the two screens.
+At first, the coffee gets extracted by the water and runs out of the standard first screen into a stocking area situated between the two screens.
 With the increasing pressure, the coffee gets pushed out over a hole found in the second screen.

 The reason is the screen helps to decrease the outlets found in the coffee.
 When the pressure rise, it creates a formation of something like an artificial crema.
-As the espressos passing through the second screen, it aerates and falls into the spout.
+As the espressos pass through the second screen, it aerates and falls into the spout.

 You will find this type of filter usually in a home more than in a coffee shop.
 People with lower-end burr grinders will find it very helpful.

 - Even any brewing errors, for example, low tamping, won’t stop pressure from creating.

 - The superb customer-friendly design allows everyone to use it with ease.